 Having worked in primary education for 20 years, I became Head of Dormanstown in September 2014.
 I have previously worked in Middlesbrough and Stockton-on-Tees as a teacher, consultant and deputy head teacher.
 I have personally taught all of the age ranges in primary from Nursery to Year 6, and was a leading teacher for literacy.
 I am passionate about and committed to securing the best possible outcomes for the children and families we work with, and am very proud of the team here at Dormanstown and community we support.

-I have worked in Primary Education for 27 years, and in Dormanstown for 21 of those years.
-I have mainly worked in EYFS, and have recently been appointed to Assistant Head Teacher for EYFS and KS1.
-I am very excited about this new role, as I look forward to supporting staff to create the best learning outcomes and environments for all children to succeed to their full potential.
-I am very proud to be a member of staff at Dormanstown and be a part of the local community.
+I have worked in Primary Education for 9 years, and in Dormanstown for 4 of those years.
+I have mainly worked in KS2, and have been the Maths Lead for 3 of these years.
+I am very passionate about this role, I endeavour to create the best learning outcomes for all learners, with lessons that are creative, motivate and inspire children.
+I help to support staff with up-to-date CPD and to ensure all children are able to succeed and reach their full potential.
+I am very proud to be a member of staff at Dormanstown and a part of the local community.

 Ricky Lawton – Parent Representative